Scorpion2115/EvLearning/Kubernetes/Certified Kubernetes Administrator (CKA)/99-Practice Exam/Practice Exam 2 - Deployment and Service/Practice Exam 2 - Deployment and Service.md

 # Practice Exam 2 - Deployment and Service
 ![img](../img/p2.jpg)
+## Objective
+* Edit the web-frontend deployment to expose the HTTP port
+* Create a service to expose the web-fronted pod
+* Scale the web-fronted deployment up
+* Create an ingress that map to new services

 ## Edit the Web Frontend Deployment to Expose the HTTP Port
 1. Edit the web-frontend deployment in the web namespace:
 ```bash